 password | Password of the user. |

-To access a security-mode Elasticsearch cluster that uses HTTPS, a security certificate must be loaded.
-Perform the following steps to obtain the security certificate and upload it to the client:
+To access a security-mode Elasticsearch cluster that uses HTTPS, perform the following steps to obtain the security certificate if it is required, and upload it to the client.

 keytool -import -alias newname -keystore ./truststore.jks -file ./CloudSearchService.cer